C4l1b4n/FairScan/README.md

          target_ip        Ip address of the target
          target_name        Target name, a directory will be created using this path
 Options: -w wordlist        Specify a wordlist for gobuster.
 (The default one is big.txt from dirb's lists)
-         -H hostname    Specify hostname. (add it to /etc/passwd) -h                Show this helper
+         -H hostname    Specify hostname (fqdn).
+MUST BE IN QUOTES (add it to /etc/hosts) -h                Show this helper
          -s                Step-by-step: nmap scans are done first, then service port scans not in parallel, one by one.
          -f                Force-scans.
 It doesn't perform ping to check if the host is alive.